 Alternatively consider the no-dig approach.
 A gardening technique that helps reduce weeds without needing to take on the heavy task of digging.
 Read our blog ‘The Ultimate Guide to No-dig’ to start you off.

 An example of this is brassicas, which are hungry crops.
-Plant beans or peas in that area the following year as, they are not so hungry.
-By continually planting the same crop type in the same area, year on year, pests and disease begin to build up.
+Plant beans or peas in that area the following year as they are not so hungry.
+By continually planting the same crop type in the same area, year on year, pests and diseases begin to build up.

-For optimal results it’s best not to plant the same crop variety in the same spot for four year, so a great way to split your plot is into quadrants and keep a note of what is planted and where.
+For optimal results, it’s best not to plant the same crop variety in the same spot for four years, so a great way to split your plot is into quadrants and keep a note of what is planted and where.
 Perennial plants are an exception to this, they can grow in the same place year after year.
 For more information on crop rotation, click here.

 Build raised beds